 Growing sunflowers is easy throughout most of North America, except places with short summers (they die at the first frost) or lots of humidity.

-“People should grow sunflowers,” says Maricopa County Master Gardener Pam Perry.
+“People should grow sunflowers,” says Pam Perry, a certified Cooperative Extension Master Gardener.
 “They are fun, they’re universal, they’re native to the New World, so they’re ours, and they are welcome in a garden anywhere in the country.

 1. Buy seeds at the local garden center or nursery.
 If you want to plant more than just black oil, get ones known for producing an abundance of seeds.
 “If gardeners are meticulous about maintaining organic integrity in their gardens, they should certainly look for organic sources,” says Randel Agrella, senior horticulturalist with Baker Creek Heirloom Seed Company.
 “If they’re less concerned, they can probably just plant seed that they obtained as bird feed.
 That’s assuming the seeds haven’t been treated in some way, like by exposure to heat, to lessen their ability to sprout.”